manouslinard/django-marketplace/README.md

 ```
 docker-compose down -v
 ```
-You can check if the docker works correctly by visiting http://localhost:8000/
+You can check if the docker works correctly by visiting http://localhost:1337/ Also, you can set env variable DEBUG = 0 (false), because all the media files are served from nginx and gunicorn in docker.
 ---
 ## Docker Handling:
 To get the container id, run: